 - Provide holistic health care that enhances a client’s dignity and reflects a commitment to caring.

-- Demonstrate leadership abilities and political skills to attain quality care for families, groups and community clients.
+- Demonstrate leadership abilities and advocacy to attain quality care for families, groups and community clients.

 To support and document progress toward accomplishing these goals, each graduating student is required to submit a portfolio of work completed during the student’s enrollment at OC.

 Opportunities are provided to allow students to develop professionally and meet the RN-BSN student/Program Outcomes: